diogojc/diogojc.github.io/_posts/2018-08-16-implementing-fcnn.md

 ## Motivation for Fully Convolutional Neural Networks

-When I created a convolutional neural network for digit recognition at some point I flattened the 2D structure to a 1D structure representing the structure of the predictions that I cared about, which was a sequence from 0 to 9 (1D).
+When I created a convolutional neural network for digit recognition in [the previous post]({% post_url 2018-06-06-implementing-cnn %}) at some point I flattened the 2D structure to a 1D structure representing the structure of the predictions that I cared about, which was a sequence from 0 to 9 (1D).

 For other tasks the predictions I care about might have different dimensionalities.
 If I would like to know what class or classes each pixel belongs to I would be doing what is called image segmentation and the structure of predictions would resemble the same structure as the input image.
 This is the motivation for Fully Convolutional Neural Networks (FCNN).
 At no point do we want to flatten the initial structure of the data and loose that information, therefore convolutions are used throught the network up to (and including) the prediction layer.